 So, is Carrageenan bad for you?

-USDA’s National Organic Program” the Cornucopia Institute openly criticized manufacturers of food products over their use of Carrageenan in what were supposed to be organic foods.
+In the extensive report “Connecting the Dots: Corporate Influence at the USDA’s National Organic Program” the Cornucopia Institute openly criticized manufacturers of food products over their use of Carrageenan in what were supposed to be organic foods.

-This type of practice is not uncommon in large organisations.
+This type of practice is not uncommon, particularly when in the company of large organisations.
 In Australia we have seen the misappropriation of food labeling standards by large retailers to the point that customers had boycotted entire lines in the stores.

 Used in everything from ice cream, to soy milk, to meat, Carrageenan can be purchased by the ton from manufacturers in China through wholesalers.

-A highly politicized situation, as a result, has since unfolded.
-This has left many people wondering if they should avoid sea moss altogether.
-So what do I think?
+A highly politicised situation, as a result, has since unfolded.
+This has left many people wondering if they should avoid seaweeds altogether.

-I’m not inclined to agree.
-I don’t think there is valid reason to avoid sea moss altogether based on this misunderstanding – after all Carrageenan and Irish Sea Moss aren’t the same thing.
+I don’t think there is valid reason to avoid seaweed altogether based on this misunderstanding – after all Carrageenan and seaweed aren’t actually the same thing.

 Refined Substances vs. Whole Foods